By Denver Cheddie

 It is against this backdrop that the New Testament understanding of the anointing best finds its meaning.
 Jesus began His ministry not by being anointed with oil but by the Holy Spirit.
 His office was that of Messiah and His anointing was to perform functions associated with that.
 It is that concept of the anointing that applies today.
 Government officials are still called Godís anointed in the sense that they are appointed for a specific task, but the church can experience a deeper anointing by the Holy Spirit.

 The anointing is a Divine enablement for us to accomplish Godís purposes on earth.
 Godís work cannot be done through human might and power, only by His Spirit.
 However we are co-laborers with Him.
 His Spirit works in us and through us by anointing us.
 The anointing has a two-fold purpose.
-It works in us and through us.
 Firstly the anointing works in us by teaching us Godís ways and conforming us to His likeness.
 Secondly it works through us by giving supernatural ability to do Godís work (witnessing, preaching, teaching, etc.).
-It is useful to note that since different believers have different purposes, they are anointed and equipped differently.
+It is useful to note that since different believers have different purposes and giftings, they are anointed and equipped differently.
 An evangelist is equipped to win the lost, a pastor to lead his flock, and a singer to minister comfort, etc.

 If every one ministered with their anointing there would be no mental burnout or fatigue.
 Those things happen only when people take too much upon themselves.
 In the same way a car without oil would eventually shut down, a human being can not do Godís work without Godís help.
 With the anointing preachers would not have to force people to take heed, and singers would not have to prod a crowd to worship.
 These are automatic responses to the anointing.
 Evangelists would not have to fabricate figures to make their ministries look impressive, people would be genuinely saved.
 The anointing would also save a church from formalism.
 Formalism is the destiny of any organization that attempts to do Godís work through human strength alone.